Autism Assessments

 Child assessments

-In addition to the above, your child will undertake the ADOS-2 assessment with a psychologist.
-This will take approximately 90 minutes.
-Parents / caregivers will be asked to wait in a nearby room in many cases, however this is dependent on the child's age and abilities.
+In addition to the above, your child will undertake the ADOS-2 assessment.
+Parents / caregivers will be asked to either wait in the waiting room, or off-site, dependent on the child's age and abilities.

 Adult assessments

-Where possible, the assessment of an adult (of any age) follows the same process as for a child, as the ADOS-2 assessment comprises different modules for different ages and abilities.
+The assessment of an adult (of any age) follows the same process as set out in the text column titled 'ASD assessment process' (to the left).

-If an adult is in this position, there will be limitations with regard to the types of assessments that can be conducted.
-At 'A Forward Step', it will certainly be possible to evaluate your current strengths and difficulties in terms of traits of autism (through a Consultation - see left hand column), and we can make recommendations for you with regard to your current needs.
+Where adult clients do not have parents / caregivers available to participate in their assessment, there will be limitations with regard to the types of assessments that can be conducted.
+At 'A Forward Step', it will certainly be possible to evaluate your current strengths and difficulties in terms of traits of autism (through an 'ASD consultation' - see column to the left), and we can make recommendations for you with regard to your current needs.
 However a formal diagnosic classification of 'ASD' will not be possible at 'A Forward Step'.

 Interested in our services?
 We are here to help.